hellolst23/RedMark-Project/README.md

 # **RedMark-Project**
-Big Data Computing Practice Project: Epidemic Red Mark Labeling.
+Big Data Computing Project: Epidemic Red Mark Labeling.

 ## **Objects**
 **THE MORE ACCURATE,THE BETTER.
 THE FASTER, THE BETTER.**